yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/node-addition.md

 ---
-title: Seamless scaling by adding new nodes
+title: Horizontal scaling by adding new nodes
-headerTitle: Seamless scaling by adding new nodes
+headerTitle: Scale out by adding new nodes
 linkTitle: Add nodes
 description: Scale your cluster on demand by adding new nodes
-headcontent: Scale your cluster on demand by adding new nodes
+headcontent: Seamlessly scale your cluster on demand
 menu:
   preview:
     identifier: scalability-node-addition